Killian's Air Conditioning

 SEER vs. SEER2: What Changed and Why It Matters

 If you've been shopping for a new AC system, you've likely encountered both SEER and SEER2 ratings.
 The switch from SEER to SEER2 happened in January 2023 when the Department of Energy updated its efficiency testing standards to better reflect real-world operating conditions.
 The new M1 testing procedure used for SEER2 ratings creates slightly more resistance in the system (simulating real duct systems), which means SEER2 numbers are typically about 5% lower than the old SEER equivalent for the same equipment.
-A system rated 16 SEER under the old standard would be approximately 15.2 SEER2 under the new standard — so if you're comparing older systems to new equipment, account for this difference.
-The practical takeaway: SEER2 ratings are a more accurate predictor of actual energy consumption in a real Florida home than the older SEER ratings were.
+A system rated 16 SEER under the old standard would be approximately 15.2 SEER2 under the new standard, so if you're comparing older systems to new equipment, account for this difference.
+The practical takeaway is that SEER2 ratings predict actual energy consumption in a real Florida home more accurately than the older SEER ratings did.

 SEER2 vs SEER ratings comparison for Florida AC systems